Vanh1112/final_project_Capstone/Report.md

 Ramdom Forest is the best model scoring highest in all measurements, F1-Score, Jaccard and Log Loss.
 Let's now create a new model.
 The September crime data will become the unseen test data for the final model.

-The Top Two Crimes Feature Features Dataframe was created again and split into Training Data, everything except December, and Test Data, September.
+The Top Two Crimes Feature Features Dataframe was created again and split into Training Data, everything except December, and Test Data, July.

 ### Predict the Final Performance of the Model